 Imprint Writing Award 2016

-July sees the return of the prestigious Imprint Writing Award to help encourage and support emerging Ayrshire writers.
+Entries have now closed for the prestigious Imprint Writing Award which aims to help encourage and support emerging Ayrshire writers.
 Imprint patron, Zoe Strachan, along with colleagues from the renowned University of Glasgow’s Edwin Morgan School of Creative Writing, will be judging the award.

 There are two categories – one for prose and one for poetry.
 First prize for each category is £200 with £50 runner-up prize for each category.
 The theme is open.
 Word limit is 1500 words for prose and unlimited for poetry.